pi314/iroiro/doc/iroiro.tui.md

 assert KEY_ESCAPE == 'escape'
 ```

-The following keys are pre-defined by warawara:
+The following keys are pre-defined by iroiro:

 | Name                                        | Sequence              | Aliases                                   |
 |---------------------------------------------|-----------------------|-------------------------------------------|